Buzut/steroids/README.md

 # World's most advanced theme for frontend developers
 WordPress starter theme packed with modern tooling to make your life easier and your code more efficient.
-Steroids is an opinionated WordPress starter theme built for frontend & JS developers: one command install, Less styles, ES6, ES modules, linting,  npm deploy command and much more…
+Steroids is an opinionated WordPress starter theme built for frontend & JS developers: one command install, Less styles, ESNext, ES modules, dynamic imports, linting, npm deploy command and much more…

 ### What's in it?
 * bundles & compiles ESNext JavaScript (served via both a `<script type="module">` & `<script nomodule>` for older browsers) 📦